-Airport safety, protection and improvement program \$121,076,500 Supports the federal Airport Improvement Program grants to eligible airports in the state.
-Funding Source(s): Federal 106,000,000 Local 12,508,500 Restricted 2,568,000 Related Boilerplate Section(s): 801, 901, 903 Detroit Metropolitan Wayne County Airport 4,303,000 Earmark for Detroit Metropolitan Wayne County Airport established through 2015 amendment to the State Aeronautics Code.
-Funding Source(s): Restricted 4,303,000 Related Boilerplate Section(s): None GROSS APPROPRIATION \$125,379,500 Total of all applicable line item appropriations.
+Airport safety, protection and improvement program \$121,576,500 Supports the federal Airport Improvement Program grants to eligible airports in the state.
+Funding Source(s): Federal 106,000,000 Local 12,508,500 Restricted 3,068,000 Related Boilerplate Section(s): 801, 901, 903 Detroit Metropolitan Wayne County Airport 5,200,000 Earmark for Detroit Metropolitan Wayne County Airport established through 2015 amendment to the State Aeronautics Code.
+Funding Source(s): Restricted 5,200,000 Related Boilerplate Section(s): None GROSS APPROPRIATION \$126,776,500 Total of all applicable line item appropriations.
 Federal aid - transportation programs 106,000,000 Federal aid from the Airport Improvement Program.
 Local funds 12,508,500 Estimated local match for airport improvement programs.
-Qualified airport fund 4,303,000 Earmark for Detroit Metropolitan Wayne County Airport and related fund source, the Qualified Airport Fund, were established through amendment to the State Aeronautics Code in a 2015 aviation funding package (Public Acts 258 through 262 of 2015).
-State aeronautics fund (SAF) 2,568,000 Restricted fund established in the State Aeronautics Code dedicated for aviation development, regulation, and promotion.
+Qualified airport fund 5,200,000 Earmark for Detroit Metropolitan Wayne County Airport and related fund source, the state restricted Qualified Airport Fund, were established through amendment to the State Aeronautics Code in a 2015 aviation funding package (Public Acts 258 through 262 of 2015).
+State aeronautics fund (SAF) 3,068,000 Restricted fund established in the State Aeronautics Code dedicated for aviation development, regulation, and promotion.
 SAF revenue derived from aviation fuel taxes and licensing/registration fees, as well as an earmark of Airport Parking Tax revenue.
-Provides part of the nonfederal match for Airport Improvement Program grants.
+Provides part of the non- federal match for Airport Improvement Program grants.
 STATE GENERAL FUND/ GENERAL PURPOSE \$0 Unrestricted state revenue from taxes and other sources.

-A specific listing of boilerplate sections deemed unenforceable was not provided.
-Rather, the governor's signing letter generally stated that sections violating the following provisions of the Michigan Constitution are unenforceable:
+The governor's signing letter generally stated that sections violating the following provisions of the Michigan Constitution are unenforceable:

-- Article 3, Section 2: Separation of Powers of Government - Article 4, Section 22 and Article 4, Section 33: An attempt to authorize legislation other than by bill - · Article 4, Section 24: No law shall embrace more than one object, which shall be expressed in its title - Article 4, Section 25: Amendment by reference - Article 4, Section 53: Duties of the Auditor General - Article 5, Section 28: Duties of the State Transportation Commission
+- Article 3, Section 2: Separation of Powers of Government - Article 4, Section 22 and Article 4, Section 33: An attempt to authorize legislation other than by bill - Article 4, Section 24: No law shall embrace more than one object, which shall be expressed in its title - Article 4, Section 25: Amendment by reference - Article 4, Section 53: Duties of the Auditor General - Article 5, Section 28: Duties of the State Transportation Commission

 Where a specific section was provided as an example in the signing letter, it is noted in the boilerplate section description below.
-This document will be updated upon the receipt of a more comprehensive list of unenforceable boilerplate sections.